About Us

 Deborah Bricks

 “Being part of the VIJFF combines my background in event management, with my passion for arts & culture, and my desire to share my Jewish heritage within the Jewish community and beyond.
-This is my sixth year with the festival (second as co-director), and it has been incredibly fulfilling to help it evolve and grow.”
+This is my eigth year with the festival (first as sole director), and it has been incredibly fulfilling to help it evolve and grow.”

 Larry Gontovnick